rebello95/rebello95.github.io/docs/posts/finances.markdown

 - 15% length of credit history
 - 10% type of credit in use
 - 10% new credit

+You can monitor your credit score for free either using the systems provided by your credit card provider or bank, or via a site like [Experian](https://www.experian.com).

 See the individual sections below for more details on each, as well as [starter credit cards](#starter-credit-cards) for information on how to start building your credit score.